miltontony/wow/_posts/2015-06-11-workflow-cheatsheet.md

 {% endhighlight %}

+##Create a release
+Check that you're on the develop branch

+{% highlight bash %}

+$ git pull
+$ git checkout master
+$ git pull
+$ git checkout develop
+$ git flow release start <NEW-VERSION-NUMBER>

+{% endhighlight %}

+You will now be on branch `release/<NEW-VERSION-NUMBER>` You then need to update the version number in the VERSION file using a text editor and then update the CHANGES.rst file, stating what has changed in the update.

+{% highlight bash %}

+$ git flow release finish <NEW-VERSION-NUMBER>

+{% endhighlight %}

+You will now be back on the develop branch

+{% highlight bash %}

+$ git push --tags
+$ git push
+$ git checkout master
+$ git push
+$ git checkout develop

+{% endhighlight %}

 ##check your branch merge settings and details
 Navigate to root of the repo
 {% highlight bash %}